yptheangel/openvino-starter-pack/README.md

-# Shortcut your way to understanding OpenVINO Toolkit on Windows 10
+# Shortcut your way to leverage OpenVINO Toolkit on Windows 10

 This repository will help you get familiar with Intel OpenVINO toolkit.
 Note that the Toolkit offers a lot of features, here I will simplify the work and help you see and understand better on what OpenVINO inference engine can do.
 Note that I am not paid by Intel to do this.
 Cheers :)

 All the codes here are from OpenVINO inference engine sample apps and they have open source licenses, please proceed with caution.
 My goal here is to demostrate the sample apps as seamlessly as possible.
 Remember to show and share this repository with your friends!
-Any positive and negative feedbacks are welcome.
+Any positive or negative feedbacks are welcome.

 ##Let's get started with OpenVINO toolkit!
 Please read [Install OpenVINO on Windows](https://software.intel.com/en-us/articles/OpenVINO-Install-Windows) as an installation guide.